-- base::rep.int for the default rep.int method. - showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - rep.int,Rle-method in the S4Vectors package for an example of a specific rep.int method (defined for Rle objects). - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.
+- base::rep.int for the default rep.int, intersect, and setdiff methods. - showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - rep.int,Rle-method in the S4Vectors package for an example of a specific rep.int method (defined for Rle objects). - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.